-The Flywheel
+The Hubspot Flywheel

 The formalized thought process of sales and marketing funnel management has been around in the general marketplace of formalizing the understanding and the use of sales and marketing measurement and forecasting tools for 15 plus years.
 My own introduction to the concept came from Hubspot 18 years ago during one long summer spent reading 100% of everything that the two founders, Brian and Dharmesh, had created.
 Matter of fact, during my own drinking through a fire house of everything that was being published by this then-young startup, my original understanding of Hubspot was that it was a consulting company and not a software subscription business.
 Since that time, of course, I've become not only an active user, but a loud apostle and strong partner to the company as to the benefits of their products.
-Not surprisingly, 87 of my Tufts alums work there currently mostly in sales and marketing positions since I use the Hubspot platforms in the teaching of my marketing and sales courses.
+Not surprisingly, more than 100 of my Tufts alums (including the heads of sales and partnerships) currently work there mostly in sales and marketing positions since I use the Hubspot platforms in the teaching of my marketing and sales courses.